rattlesnakey/ShifCon/README.md

 # ShifCon: Enhancing Non-Dominant Language capabilities with a Shift-based Contrastive Framework
-This is the code repository of "ShifCon: Enhancing Non-Dominant Language capabilities with a Shift-based Contrastive Framework"
+This is the code repository of "ShifCon: Enhancing Non-Dominant Language capabilities with a Shift-based Contrastive Framework".

 Our code and data will be publicly released soon!

 # 🚀 Introduction